el-ethan/rcgrouper/README.md

         # and in the crontab file:
         * * * * * /path/to/rcgrouper.py

     This will set the script to run once a minute.
-However, not that you will only be sent postings if they are new (i.e., if you have not been sent them before).
+However, note that you will only be sent postings if they are new (i.e., if you have not been sent them before).